PostHog/posthog.com/contents/marketplace/altinity.md

 ### Support
 - Enterprise support for users who prefer to operate ClickHouse in self-managed environments
 - Altinity.Cloud ClickHouse backends for PostHog users who prefer to use ClickHouse as a hands-off service.
-Read more [here](/docs/self-host/configure/using-altinity-cloud).
+Find out more about using Altinity.Cloud to manage your self-hosted instance in [our deployment configuration docs.](/docs/self-host/configure/using-altinity-cloud).

 ## Contact